Abhishek5101/Basketball-Team-Player-Distribution/README.md

 # Basketball-Team-Player-Distribution
-Use hybrid data structures to store and organize a team of Basketball players into distributed teams
+Use hybrid data types to store and organize a team of Basketball players into distributed teams